 8 ounces bittersweet chocolate (we use 72%), finely chopped

 ⅓ cup granulated sugar

-Combine the flour, baking soda, salt, cocoa powder, ginger, cinnamon and nutmeg and set aside.
+Combine flour, baking soda, salt, cocoa powder, ginger, cinnamon, and nutmeg and set aside.

-Cream the butter and brown sugar until light and fluffy – this will take a few minutes.
-Add molasses, egg and vanilla bean paste and combine well, scraping down the sides of the bowl as needed to make sure all of your ingredients are incorporated.
+Using a stand mixer or electric beaters, cream the butter and brown sugar until they're light and fluffy.
+This will take a few minutes.
+Add the molasses, egg and vanilla bean paste and combine, using a spatula to scrape the sides of the bowl to make sure all the ingredients are incorporated.

-Form dough into small balls, rolling each in granulated sugar to coat, and place on the baking sheet.
-Remember to leave some room on the sheet for the cookies to spread.
-Using the bottom of a glass, gently press each ball into a disk about 1⁄4” thick.
+Form the dough into small balls, rolling each in granulated sugar, and place on an Exopat or parchment-lined baking sheet, leaving some room for the cookies to spread.
+Using the bottom of a glass, gently press each ball into a disk about 1⁄4-inch thick.